osaukh/mobile_computing_lab/WS02__Speech_Processing.md

 <img src="https://github.com/osaukh/mobile_computing_lab/blob/master/img/speechprocessing/speech_processing_screenshot.jpg" width="240">

-Run the app on your smartphone and undestand the code:
+<mark>Run the app on your smartphone and undestand the code:</mark>
 * [Source code](code/SpeechProcessing) (kudos for some parts of the code to Jakub Lukac).
 * When running the app on your smartphone for the first time, grant it permissions to access the microphone: `Settings -> Apps -> SpeechProcessing -> Permissions`.